bmo-node/bmo/packages/config/README.md

-# @b-mo/config
+# @lmig/bmo-config

 This package encapsulates our configuration loading algorithm.
 Its fairly basic: given a directory load the `index.js` and `${NODE_ENV}.config.js` if they exist.

-If either module is a function (async or sync) call it and merge the resulting object with the environment configuration taking priority.
+If either module is a function (async or sync) call it and merge the resulting object with then environment configuration taking priority.